 A master’s degree in Nutrition can prepare graduates to continue their studies in a doctoral program, such as a Doctorate of Health Science.
-These degrees are necessary for those who wish to teach at a university or college level or who wish to conduct high-level, clinical research in the area of nutrition.
+These degrees are necessary for those who wish to teach at a university or college level or who wish to become a director of a community health organization.

 Online vs. Traditional Programs: Is there a Difference?

 If you’ve been a traditional student in the past, you may not have ever considered the benefits that an online program can offer.
 Traditional programs are, of course, designated as such because they’re primarily completed in-person, and full-time.
 Online degree programs, by contrast, offer their students the freedom and flexibility to complete their coursework when and where they want to.
 Additionally, many online programs offer their students a less expensive option for completing their degree.
 Without the facility fees, parking costs, or housing charges associated with an in-person degree, many students find an online program far more affordable than a traditional degree.